PaulinaMS2/PaulinaMS2/README.md

 <img src = "https://github.com/PaulinaMS2/PaulinaMS2/assets/91279554/c9a24c7f-2ff4-46f8-a0a0-b3f372278e9c" width="200" height="200">
 </p>

-I'm a eighth semester systems engineering student.
+I'm a ninth semester systems engineering student.
 I'm passionate about technology world.
 I have experience developing web applications using different technologies such as React and Nuxt for frontend develop, and nodejs for backend develop.

 <h3> 🤔 &nbsp;About Me </h3>